sharypic/dev-center/api/user/events.md

+---
+layout: default
+title: Sharypic API: list user events
+---

-Returns events created by the user.
+*Description**: returns events created by the user.

 Authentication is required, otherwise a 401 error code will be returned.